ryuichiueda/slides_marp/advanced_vision/lesson10e.md

 ---

-### What FM Can Do
+### What FM can do

 - Figures 1, 6, and 11 in [[Lipman 2022]](https://arxiv.org/abs/2210.02747)
     - Figure 4 is also interesting, even though it is used to explain the algorithm.
 - Stable Diffusion 3
 - Robot Control (We will cover this later in this article)
 - Supplementary Information
     - We have only discussed the case of optimal transportation, but there is room for other design possibilities.

 ---